kasperjunge/vibe-coding.dk/spec_driven_development/Exercise_Spec_Driven_Development.md

 The agent will:
 - Ask you to describe your initial idea
-- Infer a project name (e.g., "reading tracker" → "reading-tracker")
+- Infer a project name
 - Create directory structure: `specs/<project-name>/prototype/`
 - Build a minimal working prototype
 - Create `notes.md` to capture learnings during iteration

 **Iterate on the prototype:** Try it out, give feedback, and let the agent make adjustments.
-The agent will continuously update `notes.md` with insights.
+The agent will continuously update `notes.md` with learnings.

 **When ready:** The agent will suggest moving to the formal spec-driven process.